The David Alexander Prize

 Previous winners of the Prize may not compete.

-Submissions: Entries shall be submitted by course instructors no later than 30 June 2019 No instructor shall submit more than two entries.
+Submissions: Entries shall be submitted by course instructors by June 30th.
+No instructor shall submit more than two entries.
 Essays should not bear the instructor's comments or a grade.
 Entries may be sent as an electronic copy or a printed copy.

 Adjudication: Entries will be judged by a panel of three distinguished historians.
-The winner will be announced in the autumn of 2019.
+The winner will be announced in the autumn of each year.
 No runners-up or honorary mentions will be designated.

-Entries may be submitted by email attachment to the Acadiensis Office Manager, or by post to:
+Entries may be submitted by email attachment to the Acadiensis Office, or by post to: